 The ‘Madness’ is Back: How Local Businesses Can Advertise Around One of The Year’s Biggest Sporting Events

-And with those audiences forced to watch games from home, rather than in-person or in large groups, advertisers have an opportunity to reach engaged audiences through not only cable TV broadcasts, but through a wide range of engaging digital channels.
-Here’s a look at four ways local businesses can take advantage of this opportunity and achieve their “one shining moment” this March.
+With passionate fans across both the men’s and women’s NCAA brackets, advertisers have an opportunity to reach engaged audiences through cable TV broadcasts, streaming, and other digital options.
+Here’s a look at three ways local businesses can take advantage of this opportunity and achieve their “one shining moment” this March.

 1. Take a Multiscreen Approach as Second (and Third) Screen Usage Tips Off

 Perhaps no televised sporting event prompts second-screen activity as much as March Madness.
 Part of this trend is practical in nature: With so many games going on at once, many viewers will set different TVs and devices to different games, allowing them to track multiple events at the same time.

 At the same time, the NCAA itself has invested into this second-screen experience through the creation of its March Madness Live app, where users can stream live video, access on-demand content, and receive personalized notifications and recommendations to guide their viewing experience.
 These content engagement options exist on top of established second-screen experiences like social media, where fans can engage with one another and access supplementary content and commentary during the game.

 With such diverse advertising options available, local businesses have more flexibility in choosing, where, how, and when to engage their target audience—and how to maximize their ROI, as well.

 2. Lean into the Opportunity of Reaching Female Viewers

 Female sports fans are more engaged than ever, and with powerhouse teams like LSU and South Carolina along with shining stars like Iowa’s Caitlin Clark, the viewership for the women’s side of the brackets are on track for record-breaking viewership.